All Souls College, Oxford: Chichele professorships

 Probably the best known former Chichele Professor is Sir Isaiah Berlin.
 Perhaps the best known former Professor of the History of War was Cyril Falls.

 Chichele Lectures

 The Chichele Lectures are a prestigious series of lectures formally established in 1912 and sponsored by All Souls College.
 The lectures were initially restricted to foreign history, but have since been expanded to include law, political theory, economic theory, as well as foreign and British history.
 Traditionally the lectures were delivered by a single speaker, but it is now common for several speakers to deliver lectures on a common theme.

+Coat of Arms

+The college's coat of arms was entered at the Visitation of 1574 for The College of the Souls of Faithfull People Deceased with the following blazoning:

 Customs

 Every hundred years, and generally on 14 January, there is a commemorative feast after which the fellows parade around the college with flaming torches, singing the Mallard Song and led by a "Lord Mallard" who is carried in a chair, in search of a legendary mallard that supposedly flew out of the foundations of the college when it was being built.
 During the hunt the Lord Mallard is preceded by a man bearing a pole to which a mallard is tied – originally a live bird, latterly either dead (1901) or carved from wood (2001).
 The last mallard ceremony was in 2001 and the next is due in 2101.
 The precise origin of the custom is not known, but it dates from at least 1632.
 A benign parody of this custom has been portrayed as the Unseen University's "Megapode chase" in Sir Terry Pratchett's 2009 novel Unseen Academicals.